 When buying or making products I try my best to find options that are simple, natural, and low-waste as much as possible.
 I love that this recipe offers exactly that.

 Deep cleaning my brushes is something I like to do weekly.
-I wash my hair once a week and I just go ahead and clean my brushes while I’m at it.
+I wash my hair weekly and I just go ahead and clean my brushes while I’m at it.
 My routine is to wash my hair in the evening so that it can dry naturally overnight.
 So, I figure I may as well work my makeup brushes into this routine so they too can dry naturally overnight.
 That way, in the morning after I’m done doing my hair and getting ready for the day my brushes are completely dry and ready for use.

 Okay, so here are the recipes: